survivejs/webpack-book/manuscript/building_with_webpack/06_separating_css.md

 T> If you are getting `Module build failed: CssSyntaxError:` error, make sure your `common` configuration doesn't have a CSS related section set up!

 Now our styling has been pushed to a separate CSS file.
 As a result, our JavaScript bundles have become slightly smaller.
 We also avoid the FOUC problem.
 The browser doesn't have to wait for JavaScript to load to get styling information.
-Instead, it can process CSS separately avoiding flash of unstyled content (FOUC).
+Instead, it can process the CSS separately avoiding the flash.

 The current setup is fairly nice.
 There's one problem, though.
 If you try to modify either *index.js* or *main.css*, the hash of both files (*app.js* and *app.css*) will change!
 This is because they belong to the same entry chunk due to that `require` at *app/index.js*.
 The problem can be avoided by separating chunks further.